Cracked Pot Meditations – Spiritual Greatness

 but spent most of it scrolling the Fbooks,

-I tried to get into a conversation with a lady about if it’s okay to eat cold-water fish if we are following a strict Sattvic diet,
+I tried to get into a conversation with a lady about whether it’s okay to eat cold-water fish if we are following a strict Sattvic diet,

-but she got really annoyed with me because I kept thinking of new arguments for why cold fish is not okay.
+But she got really annoyed with me because I kept coming up with new arguments against cold fish being okay.

 She finally grabbed her yoga mat and left in a huff,

-so I took a walk and remembered that I need to be compassionate,
+So I took a walk and remembered that I needed to be compassionate,

-I went to a lecture at the Buddhist meditation temple on combining the science of astrology with transcendental meditation.
+I went to a lecture at the Buddhist meditation temple on combining astrology with transcendental meditation.

 I had too much tea,